Lower your rate with a conventional refinance

 A mortgage is the biggest financial investment in most people’s lives.
 Refinancing yours could result in lower monthly mortgage payments, shorter loan terms, dropping mortgage insurance, and even getting cash out from your home’s equity.

-If you have yet to take advantage of today’s historically low conventional refinance rates, then now may be a good time to lock in a lower interest rate while they are still available.
+If you haven’t taken advantage of the recent gradual decline in conventional refinance rates, then now may be a possible time to lock in a lower interest rate while favorable options are still available.

 >Related: 7 Tips to get the best refinance rate